Manage Your Cloud Account

 Inbound (PSTN and SIP) calls are free (you just pay the platform rate).
 Developer accounts include use of a range of dedicated test telephone numbers.

 For purchased telephone numbers that support SMS messaging the Inbound Service can notify a supplied URL when it receives a message.

 You set up an Outbound Service to point to one of your applications.
 You then tell Aculab Cloud when you want to make a call via a simple web service.
 Once you have upgraded to a Production account you can make outbound calls using Aculab Cloud's own telephony provider or use your own choice of provider.

 Each Outbound Service runs an outbound application and is password protected.

 Live Speaker Detection determines whether a human, answering machine or fax machine has answered.

-This displays graphical illustrations of usage on your account for selected time periods.
+This menu contains various facilities to display usage information.
+It includes graphical illustrations of usage on your account for selected time periods.
 You can choose what type of data to display and the data is refreshed automatically.

 From here you can download all available Aculab Cloud packages for the REST API and the UAS API for all supported languages.